-The discount rate used to measure the total OPEB liability was 7.00% for 2017.
+The discount rate used to measure the total OPEB liability was 7.00% for 2018 and 2017.
 The projection of cash flows used to determine the discount rate assumed that contributions from the employers will be made at the current contribution rate as set out in state statute.
 Based on those assumptions, OPERS' fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on OPEB plan investments was applied to all periods of projected benefit payments to determine the total OPEB liability.
 The discount rate determined does not use a municipal bond rate.

-Sensitivity of the Net OPEB Liability to Changes in the Discount Rate
+Sensitivity of the Net OPEB (Asset) Liability to Changes in the Discount Rate

-The following presents the net OPEB liability of the Senate calculated using the discount rate of 7.00% for 2018, as well as what the Senate's net OPEB (asset) liability would be if it were calculated using a discount rate that is 1 percentage point lower or 1 percentage point higher than the current rate:
+The following presents the net OPEB (asset) liability of the Senate calculated using the discount rate of 7.00% for 2019 and 2018, as well as what the Senate's net OPEB (asset) liability would be if it were calculated using a discount rate that is 1 percentage point lower or 1 percentage point higher than the current rate as of June 30:

-1% Decrease Current Discount 1% Increase

-(6.00%) Rate (7.00%) (8.00%)

-June 30, 2018

-Net OPEB liability (asset) \$ 208,414 52,764 (81,052)
+1% Decrease Current Discount 1% Increase (6.00%) Rate (7.00%) (8.00%) 2019 Net OPEB liability (asset) \$ 92,345 (58,001) (187,316) 2018 Net OPEB liability (asset) \$ 208,414 52,764 81,052